 - Orange slices for garnish, optional

-- Add Aperol, prosecco, and soda water to a pitcher or drink dispenser that can hold at least 55 ounces and gently stir.
+- Add Aperol, prosecco, and soda water to a pitcher or drink dispenser large enough to hold all of the beverage and gently stir.

 - Add several orange slices to the pitcher, if desired.